emissary-ingress/emissary/docs/topics/running/error-response-overrides.md

 ## Disabling Responses on Individual Mappings

-If error response overrides are set on the `module`, they can be disabled on individual mappings by setting `bypass_error_response_overrides: true` on those mappings:
+If error response overrides are set on the `Module`, they can be disabled on individual mappings by setting `bypass_error_response_overrides: true` on those mappings: